Rove beetle

 The rove beetles are a family (Staphylinidae) of beetles, primarily distinguished by their short elytra (wing covers) that typically leave more than half of their abdominal segments exposed.
-With over 66,000 species in thousands of genera, the group is one of the largest families in the beetle order, and one of the largest families of organisms.
-It is an ancient group that first appeared during the Middle Jurassic based on definitive records of fossilized rove beetles, with the Late Triassic taxon Leehermania more likely belonging to Myxophaga.
-They are an ecologically and morphologically diverse group of beetles, and commonly encountered in terrestrial ecosystems.
+With over 68,000 species in approximately 4,100 genera, the group is one of the largest families in the beetle order and one of the largest families of organisms.
+They form an ancient group that first appeared during the Middle Jurassic based on definitive records of fossilized rove beetles, with the Late Triassic taxon Leehermania more likely belonging to the Myxophaga.
+They are an ecologically and morphologically diverse group of beetles and commonly are encountered in terrestrial ecosystems.

 One well-known species is the devil's coach-horse beetle (Ocypus olens).
 For some other species, see list of British rove beetles.

 The family was first described in 1802 by Pierre André Latreille.

 Anatomy

 As might be expected for such a large family, considerable variation exists among the species.
-Sizes range from <1 to 35 mm, with most in the 2–8 mm range, and the form is generally elongated, with some rove beetles being ovoid in shape.
+Sizes range from less than 1 to 35 mm, with most in the 2–8 mm range, and the form is generally elongated, with some rove beetles being ovoid in shape.
 Colors range from yellow and red to reddish-brown to brown to black to iridescent blue and green.
 The antennae usually have 11 segments and are filiform, with moderate clubbing in some genera.
 The abdomen may be very long and flexible, and some rove beetles superficially resemble earwigs.
-In the genera Paederinae, Euaesthetinae, and Osoriinae, and partially in Steninae, the tergum and sternum on the visible abdominal segments have fused, making each segment ring-shaped.
+In the subfamilies Paederinae, Euaesthetinae, and Osoriinae, and partially in the Steninae, the tergum and sternum on the visible abdominal segments have fused, making each segment ring-shaped.

-Due to the small elytra these beetles have to fold their wings into a sort of origami shape.
+Due to their small elytra, these beetles have to fold their wings into a sort of origami shape.
 They are nevertheless good at flying.